Modeling Interface

 How to use:

-1)Click the icon to bring up the "Select Filter" toolbar.
+1)Click the icon to bring up the "Selection Filter" toolbar.

 2)Click the icon of the element type in the toolbar to highlight it, controlling that only the highlighted elements can currently be picked up.